Berat Architecture

 • Architect: Unknown

-• Year Built: Originally in the 4th century BC; most structures date from the 13th century
+• Built: Origins in the 4th century BC; present structures mainly medieval and later

 Church of the Holy Trinity in Berat, Albania